emanuelcorrea/gatpic/README.md

 4. Open the browser and go to http://localhost:3000

-5. Seach an image and be happy! 😊
+5. Search for any cat type like 'white' and be happy! 😊

 ### License